seek-oss/wingman/fe/lib/components/JobCategorySuggest/README.md

         positionProfile={positionProfile}
       />
       <p>
-        Your selected job category is: {jobCategorySuggest.JobCategory.name}
+        Your selected job category is: {jobCategorySuggest.jobCategory.name}
       </p>
       <p>
         The confidence score of this category is {jobCategorySuggest.confidence}